Aaron Harrison: Türk Telekom (2021–2022)

 On July 16, 2021, Harrison signed with Türk Telekom of the Turkish Basketball Super League.
 Türk Telekom also plays as newcomer in the EuroCup.

 Cedevita Olimpija (2022)

 On September 15, 2022, Harrison signed with Cedevita Olimpija of the Slovenian Basketball League.

 Kaohsiung Steelers (2022–2023)

 On December 3, 2022, Harrison signed with Kaohsiung Steelers of the P. League+.
 On February 6, 2023, his contract was terminated.

 Puerto Rican (2023)

 On January 24, 2023, Harrison signed with Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
 On April 27, he was replaced by Thomas Robinson.
 On April 30, he signed with Indios de Mayagüez.

 FC Porto (2023–2024)

 On October 12, 2023, Harrison signed with FC Porto of the Liga Portuguesa de Basquetebol (LPB).

-Diablos Rojos del México (2024–present)
+Diablos Rojos del México (2024)

 On September 14, 2024, Harrison signed with Diablos Rojos del México of the Liga Nacional de Baloncesto Profesional (LNBP).